 Sex Addiction and Behavioral Addiction

 In the U.S., the American Psychiatric Association (APA) plays a lead role in setting the accepted terms for diagnosing behavioral addictions and alcohol-, drug- and medication-related addictions.
 As of late 2014, the APA has only defined the diagnostic terms for a single form of behavioral addiction: gambling disorder.
 In the U.S., there is no single set of criteria used to identify the symptoms of sex addiction.
-This is true, in part, because doctors and researchers seeking to identify affected individuals must be careful not to include highly sexually active people who don’t suffer a decline in well-being or experience a diminished ability to maintain generally functional lifestyles.
+This is true partly because doctors and researchers seeking to identify affected individuals must be careful not to include highly sexually active people who don’t suffer a decline in well-being or experience a diminished ability to maintain generally functional lifestyles.

 People affected by a behavioral addiction commonly benefit from participation in psychotherapy that’s designed to produce real-world changes in day-to-day thought and action.
-One form of therapy commonly used for this purpose is called cognitive behavioral therapy (CBT).
-Participants in CBT learn to understand the underlying causes of their addictive behavior, learn how to recognize the emotional responses that help maintain such behavior, learn how to identify these responses when they occur and learn how to develop new responses that don’t support addictive behavior.
+One form of therapy commonly used for this purpose is called cognitive-behavioral therapy (CBT).
+Participants in CBT learn to understand the underlying causes of their addictive behavior, how to recognize the emotional responses that help maintain such behavior, and how to develop new responses that don’t support addictive behavior.

-Possible Sex Addiction Treatments
+Possible Treatments for Sex Addiction

 In addition, many sex addiction programs utilize a 12-step mutual help approach similar to the basic tenets of Alcoholics Anonymous and other substance addiction-oriented 12-step programs.
 The researchers note that people dealing with sex addiction often have significant problems with physical/mental sexual dysfunction.
-This means that affected individuals often have a need for sex therapy focused on issues such as erectile dysfunction, an inability to orgasm and premature ejaculation.
+This means that affected individuals often need sex therapy focused on issues such as erectile dysfunction, an inability to orgasm, and premature ejaculation.
 The researchers also note that, perhaps surprisingly, treatment of sex addiction can potentially substantially damage any given person’s intimate relationships.
 This means that affected individuals may also need some form of relationship counseling or marriage counseling.